...

-How is Corporate Tax Different from Value-Added Tax in the UAE?
+How is Corporate Tax Different from Value-Added Tax in UAE?

 What is Corporate Tax in the UAE?

-The UAE Corporate Tax is a tax levied on the net profits of a company (this Tax is also known as a corporate income tax or a business profits tax).
-The UAE Corporate Tax Law, effective from June 1, 2023, is relevant to taxable income derived from business activities carried on by corporations that are involved in any form Ft involved in business setup in Dubai or elsewhere in the Emirates.
-The UAE CT system.
-Besides natural persons with commercial or professional activities as defined by the Corporate Tax Decree issued on December 9, 2022, the UAE CT regime focuses on juridical persons (LLCs, for example).
+Corporate Tax in the UAE is a direct tax on the net profits of businesses, also known as corporate income tax or business profits tax.
+Introduced on June 1, 2023, it applies to taxable income from business activities conducted by companies, including those in business setup in Dubai or across the emirates.
+The UAE CT regime targets juridical persons (like LLCs) and certain natural persons running commercial or professional activities, as defined by the Corporate Tax Decree issued on December 9, 2022.

 What is Value-Added Tax (VAT) in the UAE?